ezracr/vote-role-assignment/README.md

 - Starting an individual container `docker-compose up postgres`.
 - Stopping those that run in the background: `docker-compose down`
 - Building and starting: `docker-compose up -d --build`.
 - To view the terminal output of a container running in the bg: `docker logs <First few characters from the container's id>`.
-You can find container's id with the help of `docker ps`.
+You can find the container's id with the help of `docker ps`.
 - If you want to enter a container: `docker exec it <First few characters from the container's id> bash`.
 Sometimes bash might not be installed, then try `sh`.
 - Pushing/pulling
   - Don't forget to login first, e.g.: `docker login repo.treescale.com --username myusername `.